Skip to content

 What to do in Cherbourg

-Cherbourg, a historic seaport, is brimming with sites of interest to visitors.
-Explore the city's rich naval heritage by visiting the Cité de la Mer, a captivating maritime museum housing old submarines and featuring interactive exhibits on the history of navigation.
-And don't miss out on discovering the natural beauty of the region by strolling along the picturesque quays or venturing out to admire the spectacular coastal scenery.
+Cherbourg, a historic seaport, is packed with sites of interest for visitors.
+Explore the city's rich naval heritage by visiting la Cité de la Mer, a captivating maritime museum that houses old submarines and features interactive exhibitions on the history of shipping.
+Don't miss out on discovering the natural beauty of the area, too, by taking a stroll along the picturesque quays or venturing out into the surrounding area to admire the spectacular coastal scenery.

 Sailing in Cherbourg

-The Cherbourg marina, located in one of the world's largest natural harbors, offers boaters much more than just safe shelter.
-Port facilities include modern pontoons with electrical and water connections, clean and well-maintained sanitary facilities, and nearby fuel and provisioning services.
-In addition, the port offers boat repair and maintenance services, with qualified professionals on hand to meet sailors' needs.
-As for sailing conditions, the waters around Cherbourg can be influenced by strong currents and tidal variations.
+The Cherbourg marina, set inone of the world's largest natural harbours, offers yachtsmen much more than just safe shelter.
+Harbour facilities include modern pontoons with electricity and water connections, clean and well-maintained sanitary facilities, as well as nearby refuelling and provisioning services.
+In addition, the port has repair and maintenance services for boats, with qualified professionals available to meet sailors' needs.
+As far as sailing conditions are concerned, the waters around Cherbourg can be influenced by strong sea currents and tide variations.

 Saint-Malo